Economic history of Vietnam: Industry in Nguyễn Tây Sơn

-Persistent states and detrimental impacts of feudalist warfares are the main characteristic of this 2,500-year part of Vietnam's premodern history.
+Persistent states and detrimental impacts of feudalist warfare are the main characteristic of this 2,500-year part of Vietnam's premodern history.
 Stable economic development could hardly be attained even in the 17th century when trades became more active and economic conditions improved briefly in temporary peace.
-In pecuniary terms, both governments of Đàng Ngoài and Đàng Trong performed poorly, with persistent budget deficit–although not very serious–in mid-17th century (1746-1753).
+In pecuniary terms, both governments of Đàng Ngoài and Đàng Trong performed poorly, with persistent budget deficit–although not very serious–in mid-17th century (1746–1753).
 Trades, usually a precursor to any prosperous society, almost disappeared in this period, and reappeared only sporadically.
 Towards the end of this period, it was fortunate that King Gia Long Nguyễn Ánh now displayed a set of "fairly" efficient economic policies which helped restore the economic conditions in part, although we have not had sufficient statistics to make an appraisal on the actual output improvement under the reign of Gia Long.

 However, after King Gia Long, the Nguyễn Dynasty was not able to hold firm grip of power for long.
 Military conflicts with French soon turned out escalated wars in all major regions and led to French protectorate agreements, a starting point for the next 80 years of the French colonization.
 It is not unexpected that no major economic progress was documented for this period.